slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - the closer you are to the truth, the more silent you become inside. -- Naval Ravikant*
-- sometimes people dont want to hear the truth because they don't want their illusions destroyed -- friedrich nietzsche -->
+- sometimes people dont want to hear the truth because they don't want their illusions destroyed -- Friedrich Nietzsche -->

 ### On mirroring